 Jacques Labro built the first hotel in the 1963 season, welcoming the first guests to resort.
 The architects took the design of this hotel as the template on which the rest of the building work was to follow.

-The buildings therefore took a more contemporary direction, as opposed the ‘chocolate box’ themed resorts that were accepted as standard.
+The buildings, therefore, took a more contemporary direction, as opposed to the ‘chocolate box’ themed resorts that were accepted as standard.

 The buildings were mainly built from wood and slate and are surprisingly in keeping with the natural surroundings as the lines cleverly mimic the contours of the mountains.

 Many of the designers that have contributed to their design have won prestigious awards for their innovation.